MetaBarj0/trinitycore-in-docker/README.md

 Before attempting a build, you must issue the `make prepare` command.
 Once this target job is done, follow the guide!
+For a more autopilot way, `make init` may help.

 ### invalid mount config for type "bind": field Source must not be empty